 Scott Miller, who never had written a grant proposal in his young life, spent four months at it.
 After observing that it was the best grant writing they'd seen, the Youth Grants program of the National Endowments for the Humanities awarded Miller nearly $10,000 to record this oldest of fishing arts in Northwest waters.

 That was three years ago.
-With Sid White of Evergreen art department as his faculty sponsor, Miller and his friend Peter Alkins produced a film that earned Miller full credit on a two-year individual contract.
+With Sid White of Evergreen State art department as his faculty sponsor, Miller and his friend Peter Alkins produced a film that earned Miller full credit on a two-year individual contract.
 In the process, he spent all of the grant money plus $2,000 of his own money, lived on crunchy granola, bartered salmon in the county park campground on Shaw, and wore out his old station wagon.
 Evergreen supplied the technical equipment and local islanders cooperated in several ways.
 Miller's wife, Lisa, is an accomplished professional potter and Miller tells you frequently about the pottery sales and encouragement that kept him going.

 Salt Water People was a difficult film to make, partly because of the salt water people themselves.
 But Miller had good credentials.
-Several years ago he had fished with a well known Shaw Island reefnetter.
+Several years ago he had fished with a well-known Shaw Island reefnetter.
 That friendship was invaluable in overcoming innate suspicion and talking himself aboard some of the reefnet boats.
 He also spent arduous months making quiet contacts among the Lummi, finally persuading one venerable tribal elder to talk about the legend and lore of reefnetting among her people.
 It was only a few days before the final editing that he even got permission to use some color stills of the Native woman.

 The film is a head-on confrontation with the state of art as practiced today.
 Miller wisely eschewed the obvious, and probably tempting, archeological dig in favor of quiet narrative; the elderly Native woman, white reefnetters on Lummi, Shaw, and Lopez, who have run gear for many years, and finally a young Shaw Island couple who set gear within sight of their beachfront home.